 Everyone wants their website to be easier to use than their cell phone.
 It might sound absurd until you realize that much of what you can do with a phone will be ignored as “too technical” by a majority of phone users, despite the fact that phone users pay 100% of the cost for the device and its related services.
 If you need to update the content of your website yourself, including performing image processing for web-optimized delivery on desktop and mobile, WordPress is for you.
 It is one of the friendliest free Content Management Systems around, and I build to make it even easier to use whenever possible so that you are able to take advantage of as much of its feature set as makes sense for you.

 The attitude toward learning new things your organization brings to the table will also determine if a new CMS website is appropriate.
 If your designated content manager has never done anything like this before, they will need formal training.
 Training is not just about providing live guidance, or having employees review videos and user guides that are specific to your build.
 It also requires practicing, making mistakes, and recovering from those mistakes.
-This is why I provide additional self-paced training resource, including a practice clone for 30 days after go-live.
+This is why a staging site that is always available is important.

 Overall Financial Expectations